Getting Started With Flight Simulation

 Short Videos Cover Everything You Need To Know

 The program is organized by the sections below.
 Each section has multiple videos delivered in “bite-sized” training sessions.
-Keith and Jeff don’t teach “theory,” but provide practical advice gained from decades of training with flight simulators.
+The instructors don’t teach “theory,” but provide practical advice gained from decades of training with flight simulators.
 They tell you exactly what you need to know, and nothing else.

 Frequently Asked Flight Sim Questions

 Q. I already have a flight simulator at home, can this program still help me?

 A. Yes.
 You will still derive benefit from the training exercises, even if you are satisfied with your simulator and the way it works.
 If you are not satisfied with your simulator, this program will help you evaluate your software and hardware, and make a decision on what you need to create a satisfactory and productive training experience.

 Q. I have a powerful PC at home that I’d like to use as a flight simulator.
 Will this program show me how?